 I always check Google Search Console reports for keyword data to my site.
 I highly recommend you get this set up if you don’t already have it tracking keywords to your site.

 You’ll be able to see what people typed into Google for your website to show up.
 And often times you’ll see that you may not be showing up until the 4th page of search results for a specific keyword.
-This will give you an idea of what you need to optimized for in the coming months.
+This will give you an idea of what you need to optimize for in the coming months.

 3) Review Upcoming Content and Posts

 If you’re a smart and proactive business owner, you’ve probably got posts ready to go in your pipeline.
-Now that you’ve reviewed analytics and data from yesterday, or even last week if you’re doing this on a weekly basis, you’re ready to start looking froward.
+Now that you’ve reviewed analytics and data from yesterday, or even last week if you’re doing this on a weekly basis, you’re ready to start looking forward.

 Take a look at the posts you have in your pipeline.
 Are they engaging?
 Does each post have a purpose?
 Do I have enough posts?
 Do I have too many?